ReGeC/Snake/README.md

 # Snake
-My first project on C
+My first project on C\n
 Hope that it isn't very bad :)

 Author: ReGeC